SC487 - Hands-On: Laboratory Automation and Control using Python (Advanced)

 Nicolas K. Fontaine is currently a Distinguished Member of the Technical Staff at Nokia Bell Labs.
 His main research interests are in space-division multiplexed transmission systems and components, wavelength selective switches and crossconnects, and spectral slice arbitrary waveform synthesis and measurement.
 He is a Python user, fan and advocate and his SDM experiments would not be possible without Python lab automation.

-Binbin Guan is a Photonic Integrated Circuit (PIC) optical engineer at Acacia Communications, Inc. He received Ph.D. degree in electrical and computer engineering at the University of California, Davis, USA, and B.S. degree in optics engineering from Zhejiang University.
-His current research interest includes silicon photonics, coherent optics and digital signal processing.
+Binbin Guan is the Senior Optical Engineer at Microsoft.
+Before joining Microsoft, he worked at Acacia Communications for developing next-generation silicon photonics products.
+He received Ph.D. degree in electrical and computer engineering at the University of California, Davis, USA, and B.S. degree in optics engineering from Zhejiang University.
+His current work includes DCI applications, Silicon Photonics, Coherent optics and Digital Signal Processing.
 He has been using python for research simulation, signal processing and lab automation since 2012.